Danori/Performance-Metric-App/README.md

 Emotiv App: https://www.emotiv.com/emotiv-bci/

+Once the Emotiv applications are installed, there will be one named "Emotiv App".
+This will be used to interface with the Emotiv Insight device itself.

 node.js: https://nodejs.org/en/

 With node.js, you should also install the node package manager (npm).
-Navigate to the directory containing the GitHub clone, and type the following:
+In the terminal, type the following command:

 ```
 npm install ws
 ```

-Connect your Emotiv Insight via the Emotiv App.
+This will install the node websocket library used by the cortex application.
+Connect to your Emotiv Insight via the Emotiv App.
 The dongle should be connected and the device should appear under the "Devices" tab.
-Then, in the same directory as before, type the following:
+In lines  Then, in the same directory as before, type the following:

 ```
 node app
 ```

 This will run the server which will communicate with the device.
-However, it will provide an error the first run, and will ask you to approve the PerformanceMetrics app, navigate to the Emotiv app and approve the app.
+However, it will provide an error the first run, and will ask you to approve the PerformanceMetrics app.
+Navigate to the Emotiv app and approve the cortex app.
+With the terminal selected and the app approved press ctrl+C to terminate the server process.
 Rerun:

 ```
 node app